-With the October update now available for many people, attention has shifted to the next 'feature' update.
-Here's what to expect from the 21H1 update.
+With the October 2020 update now available for almost all eligible devices, attention has shifted to the next 'feature' update.
+Here's what to expect from what we expect to be known as 21H1 update.

 Windows 10 21H1 update release date